 The Credit Union is very proud of its staff and the time that they volunteer to various community activities and associations.
 This continued dedication to our community is just one of the many ways LCU remains committed to our community.
-In 2019, Jackie Cook and Jason Murray moved onto other opportunities.
-We wish Jackie and Jason all best!
-As a part of LCU's succession planning, Alyssa Underdahl has been promoted to Office Manager and Jean Halliday's title has changed to Controller.
+In 2020, we welcomed Micheal Hagel as our new Loans Officer in April and he has risen to the challenge of learning a new position in a time when there were a lot of challenges due to the COVID-19 pandemic.